If these dates don’t work for you, contact us to create a custom tour for you and your group of 4 or more!

 Mileage: 26 miles

 We’ve got a few choices for the second day.
 King Castle to Castle Rock is a fun trail that starts deep in an old growth forest and climbs to the peak of Castle Rock, offering an amazing panoramic view of the area, followed by a screaming descent back to the bottom.
 Or we can go for the historic O’Leary trail, a combination of narrow tread, tight switchbacks, tough climbing and descending, and very technical sections.
-We’ll spend another night at Horse Creek Lodge.
-Maybe you’ll have enough energy to hit the pump track to check your skills before heading to Oakridge!
+After the ride, we will pack up and head over the hills to Oakridge where we will spend the next few nights at Oakridge Lodge.

 Mileage: 12-20 miles

-Off we go over the mountains to Oakridge for some sweet mountain biking on Alpine Trail, perhaps Oakridge’s most famous trail.
-You’ll skip the long gravel road climb because we’ll shuttle you right to the singletrack.
-Depending on how everyone feels, we can add on additional trails such as Tire Mountain Trail and Cloverpatch Trail (why quit early?)
-After checking into the Oakridge Lodge, we’ll walk to dinner and brews at Brewers Union Local 180, a British style ale public house and brewery.
+After a great breakfast at Oakridge Lodge, we will hop on a shuttle to hit n Alpine Trail, perhaps Oakridge’s most famous trail.
+You’ll skip the long gravel road climb because we’ll drive you right to the top.
+Depending on how everyone feels, we can add on additional trails such as Tire Mountain Trail and Cloverpatch Trail (ATCA I’m sure you have hear of it, so why quit early?)
+We’ll walk to dinner and brews at Brewers Union Local 180, a British style ale public house and brewery.

 Mileage: 18-28 miles